-\textbf{Compared models.} We compare our approach with a typical ResNet (utilizing BN), a ResNet where BN is replaced by GN, a SE-ResNet \citep{squeezeexcite}, and a NF-ResNet.
+\textbf{Compared models.} In Sections \ref{sub:performance_comp}-\ref{sub:gradcam_viz}, we compare ANFR with a typical ResNet (utilizing BN), a ResNet where BN is replaced by GN, a SE-ResNet \citep{squeezeexcite}, and a NF-ResNet.
 This selection isolates the effects of our architectural changes compared to using BN, using its popular substitution GN, and using weight standardization and CA separately.
 We choose a depth of 50 layers for all models to balance performance with computational expense.
-All models are pre-trained on ImageNet \citep{imagenet} using the timm \citep{timm} open-source library.
+In Section \ref{sub:dif_families}, we broaden our investigation to include models from different families.
+All models used in Section \ref{sec:experiments} are pre-trained on ImageNet \citep{imagenet} using \texttt{timm} \citep{timm}, but additional experiments with randomly initialized models are presented in Appendix \ref{app:random_init}.
 ANFR follows the structure of NF-ResNet, with the addition of CA blocks in the same position as SE-ResNet.
 Except for Section \ref{sub:ca_module_comp}, we employ Squeeze-and-Excitation \citep{squeezeexcite} as the attention mechanism.
-Additional model details are provided in Appendix \ref{sub_app:model_details}.
+Additional model and computational overhead details are provided in Appendix \ref{sub_app:model_details_comp_overhead}.